SergIvo/dvmn-salary-stats/README.md

-# Salary statistic From HeadHunter and SuperJob
+# Salary Statistics From HeadHunter and SuperJob

 ## About